vaibhavantil2/mopub-android-sdk/README.md

 ## New in this Version
 Please view the [changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in the latest release.

+- **Features**
+    - Activities no longer need to be declared when using maven or `.aar`s.
+    - Upgrade Android Gradle plugin dependency to 3.5.1.
+    - Add the `androidx.appcompat:appcompat` dependency to support default themes in MoPub activities.
+    - Add support for the Verizon native ad renderer.
+    - Sample app now has an example manual native integration.

 - **Bug Fixes**
-  - Now sends ad width in pixels instead of dips when setting a `MoPubAdSize`.
+    - VAST skip trackers are no longer always fired when the video is closed.
+They only fire if the video is closed when the video still has time remaining.
+    - Adding new ad units to the sample app is now immediate.

 ## Requirements

 - Android 4.1 (API Version 16) and up (**Updated in 4.12.0**)
 - androidx.legacy:legacy-support-v4:1.0.0 (**Updated in 5.9.0**)
 - androidx.annotation:annotation:1.1.0 (**Updated in 5.9.0**)
+- androidx.appcompat:appcompat:1.1.0 (**Updated in 5.10.0**)
 - androidx.recyclerview:recyclerview:1.0.0 (**Updated in 5.9.0**)
 - MoPub Volley Library (mopub-volley-2.1.0.jar - available on JCenter) (**Updated in 5.6.0**)
-- **Recommended** Google Play Services (com.google.android.gms:play-services-ads-identifier:16.0.0 and com.google.android.gms:play-services-base:16.0.1) (**Updated in 5.6.0**)
+- **Recommended** Google Play Services (com.google.android.gms:play-services-ads-identifier:17.0.0 and com.google.android.gms:play-services-base:17.1.0) (**Updated in 5.10.0**)

 ## Upgrading to SDK 5.0